lollcat/Simple-Life/README.md

     - besides these packages you also need COCO simulator https://www.cocosimulator.org/index_download.html
   - **Investigation.ipynb**: Just me fiddling around in the jupyter notebook to make sure things worked before I wrote main.py

+Once this works, next step is can we run the loop on many different servers, with the updated info getting sent to a central server